awsdocs/amazon-s3-userguide/doc_source/s3-bucket-user-policy-specifying-principal-intro.md

 To grant permission to everyone, also referred as anonymous access, you set the wildcard \(`"*"`\) as the `Principal` value\.
 For example, if you configure your bucket as a website, you want all the objects in the bucket to be publicly accessible\.

-For anonymous users, the following elements are equivalent:

 ```
 "Principal":"*"
 ```